Brandywine Books

 Isn't There a 60's Song About This?

-Jack Lewis notes that the Danish secularists and Muslim rioters are cut from the same cloth:
+Danish secularists and Muslim rioters are cut from the same cloth:

 Ironically it's the secularist who treat their concept of "freedom" as much like a religion as any other zealot, while the extremist Moslems ignore much of the religion they claim to follow while dragging its name through the mud.
 No one defames Islam more than extremist Moslems and no one is a greater threat to freedom of speech than profane secularists.
 Each have become the greatest enemy of the very things they claim they hold higher than anything else.